Abdulrahman-K-S/Money-Transfer-Service-API/README.md

 Once the application is up and running, you can use a tool like Postman to interact with the API.

+## Deployed Site

+The API is currently deployed onto this url => http://18.156.119.108.
+To run APIs off of this url you'll need to add the por `8080` which is the default springboot application port.
+You can check out the Swagger Documentation here http://18.156.119.108:8080/swagger-ui/index.html#/.
+(Site is Up)

 ## API Endpoints